The QuerySurge Base API: Using the Sample Shells

 - The ‘advanced’ example (CLI-run_test_suites_advanced.sh) shows how to run Suites sequentially, meaning the script waits for each Suite to complete before calling the next Suite.
 This is controlled by the variable ordered.
 If ordered is set to true (the default value), Suites are submitted sequentially; otherwise, they are all submitted together.

-- The execution API does require authentication with QuerySurge, using one of your QuerySurge logins.
+- The Base API requires authentication with QuerySurge, using one of your QuerySurge logins.
 In step 6 above, you indicated the QuerySurge user login under which the API will run, with the myUsername variable.

 - To complete the setup, the specified user’s password needs to be made available for the API to use.
 This is done via the properties file; this file’s default location is: /opt/QuerySurge/cli/qsapi.properties.

-- For safety, make a copy of this file.
+- For safety, make a copy of qsapi.properties before you modify it.

-- Open the properties file in a text editor, and go to the last line of the file.
+- Open the qsapi.properties file in a text editor, and go to the last line of the file.
 This line reads:

 # Client API